AneesNagi/Timecapsulevault/docs/USER_GUIDE.md

 You can create and manage multiple wallets within the application.
 Each wallet can have its own vaults and operate independently.

 ### Network Selection
-Currently supports Sepolia testnet.
+Currently supports Arbitrum Sepolia testnet.
 Mainnet support coming soon.

 ---